codeforboston/maple/README.md

 If you're developing frontend-only features, such as adding UI or hooks, you can start the development server with `yarn dev` and access the app at http://localhost:3000 in your browser.
 The site will automatically update as you make code changes.
 Your local site will share the same backend as the live development site.

-If you're developing backend features, such as adding cloud functions or changing security rules, you can run the backend emulators, frontend development server, and test data with `yarn dev:emulators-with-data`.
-You can access the app at http://localhost:3000 and the emulator UI at http://localhost:3010.
-Both the backend and frontend should update as you make code changes.
+If you're developing backend features, such as adding cloud functions or changing security rules, you can run the backend emulators, search server, and test data with `yarn dev:backend`.
+You can access the emulator UI at http://localhost:3010.
+The backend should update as you make code changes.

 ## Code Formatting and Linting